Old-fashioned roses :

 Damask.
 Pure white flat rosettes with a green button eye.
 A very beautiful rose but quite vicious!
 One of my favourite ever rose quotes about this one…Jack Harkness , I believe, once said “I would rather have 1 bloom of Mme Hardy than a whole field of Iceberg” A little hard on Iceberg I feel, as it is a lovely rose!! sold out

 Alba.
 Flat double pure white flowers with beautiful perfume open from fat red tinted buds.
 A big lax shrub or can easily be persuaded to climb.
 Very few thorns and very hardy.
 Seems to tolerate some shade better than most.
-Once flowering, but her attractive foliage and growth makes her an asset in the garden..sold out
+Once flowering, but her attractive foliage and growth makes her an asset in the garden.. available soon

 Pompom De Bourgogne (c.
 1664)

 Centifolia.Miniature.
 Only about a foot high, this lovely little rose is covered in purple, old fashioned, pompom flowers in late spring.
-It has few thorns and is suitable for containers or the smaller garden and even as a low hedge or feature..available now
+It has few thorns and is suitable for containers or the smaller garden and even as a low hedge or feature. sold out

 Gallica / Centafolia cross.
 Medium large bush with attractive arching branches.
 Flowers vary from pink to dark purple.
 Usual beautiful gallica scent.
 Flowers early in the season. available soon